Choosing Conventional Versus FHA Loan Is Necessary

 Homebuyers can buy another property sooner with a short sale and/or deed in lieu of foreclosure with a conventional loan.

 Choosing Conventional Versus FHA Loan After Housing Event and/or Bankruptcy:

 - The waiting period after a deed in lieu and/or short sale is different: 4 years versus 7 years’ waiting period after a foreclosure to qualify for a conventional loan

-- There is a three-year waiting period to qualify for a FHA loan after a foreclosure, a deed in lieu of foreclosure, or short sale
+- There is a three-year waiting period to qualify for an FHA loan after a foreclosure, a deed in lieu of foreclosure, or a short sale

 - There is a seven-year waiting period to qualify for a conventional loan after a foreclosure